-- 1. Do not try to touch the ventilation outlet on the left side (when seen from the front) as it can become heated while the projector is turned - 2.
+- 1. Do not try to touch the ventilation outlet on the left side (when seen from the front) as it can become heated while the projector is turned on - 2.
 Do no use the tilt-foot for purposes other than originally intended.
-Misuses such as gripping the tilt-foot or hanging on the wall can cause damage to the projector. - When carrying the projector by the carrying handle, make sure the two screws that attach the carrying handle to the projector cabinet are tight.
+Misuses such as gripping the tilt-foot or hanging on the wall can cause damage to the projector. - 3.
+Enable High-Speed Fan mode if you continue to use the projector for consecutive days.
+(From the menu, select [Advanced] \rightarrow [High Speed Fan Mode].) - 4.
+Do not unplug the power cable from the wall outlet under any one of the following circumstances. - Doing so can cause damage to the projector: - While the Hour Glass icon appears. - While the cooling fans are running.
+(The cooling fans continue to work for 60 seconds after the projector is turned off).